transXpress/transXpress/README.md

       * Download deeploc from http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?deeploc
       * Install deeploc: `/path/to/miniconda3/bin/python setup.py install`
         (note: it is important to use the *full* path to python here)
-5. Checkout transXpress code in the folder where you will be performing your assembly:
+5. Checkout the transXpress code into the folder where you will be performing your assembly:
 ~~~~
 git clone https://github.com/transXpress/transXpress-snakemake.git .
 ~~~~